 The majority of babies who get early-onset GBS disease show signs in the first 12 hours.
 If a client tests positive for GBS, the family may be asked to stay the full 12 hours after birth.
 The CDC recommends that all babies whose mothers carry GBS be observed for 48 hours after birth.
 This can be accomplished by during immediate postpartum visits.

 At the birth center, the midwife will perform a newborn physical exam before discharge.
-In addition to faxing a copy of the exam to the chosen pediatric provider, a written copy will be given to the family.
-For those delivering in the center, it is required that infants to be seen by a pediatric provider by 72 hours of age.
+In addition to faxing a copy of the exam to the chosen pediatric provider, a copy will be given to the family.
+It is required that infants be seen by a pediatric provider by 72 hours of age.

 For those delivering in the hospital, a pediatrician will examine the baby and will make a plan for follow up with a pediatric provider after discharge.